2000 Solomon Islands coup d'état: Background

-From 1970 to 1999, the country’s population had grown by 254%, with Malaita making up 30% of the nations population in 1999, as well as Guadalcanal and Western Province making up 15% each.
-Logging during the period of the 1990s, was the Solomon Islands biggest export, with the Western Province providing 51% of all log exports, Guadalcanal between 10-12% and Malaita just 6%.
+From 1970 to 1999, the population of Solomon Islands had grown by 254%, with Malaita making up 30% of the nation's population in 1999, as well as Guadalcanal and Western Province making up 15% each.
+During the period of the 1990s, logging was the country's biggest export, with the Western Province providing 51% of all log exports, Guadalcanal between 10-12% and Malaita just 6%.
 Poorly distributed resources between the provinces, led to a dramatic difference between population and export revenue.
 It was this uneven distribution that led to a migration crisis in the capital of Hoinara, as people searched for work from the early 1980s onwards.
 Violence escalated in 1998, due to the peoples dismay at how the government distributed export revenue and escalating domestic cultural differences between the provinces.

 State of emergency

 On 17 June 1999, the government declared a state of emergency which lasted four months.
 The state of emergency was issued due to the escalation of violence between armed political groups near the capital, Honiara.
 Also at this time, ethnic violence was starting to arise in the Western Province, with a number of houses being burnt down in New Georgia.
 This ethnic violence in the Western Province was also caused by the internal migration by the Malaitans, and the local populations dislike of their migration.
 In June 1999, the Premier of Western Province, Clement Base, voiced his disdain for the Malaitan settlers on national radio.
 This event lead to a meeting with the Western members of National Parliament in Honiara, where attendees publicly apologised for Base’s statements, out of fear it would result in an escalation of fighting.
 The meeting ended with the proposal of the Munda Accord, which aimed to settle ethnic violence and tension in the region.
 As well as the Munda accord, the signing of the Honiara Peace Accord, called for the political groups to disarm in Honiara, concluding the period of violence.
-The Ulufa’alu government during this period limited press reporting and freedom of association, as well as, granting the police force more power.
+The Ulufa’alu government during this period limited press reporting and freedom of association, and granted more power to the police force.

-Honiara Peace Accord
+Peace accords

 The Honiara Peace Accord meeting was held on 28 June 1999, in Honiara.
 The Accord was brokered by the Commonwealth Special Envoy, Sitiveni Rabuka, and was signed by members of the National and Provincial Governments and the Opposition.
 The Accord included nine points of interest, which highlighted ethnic tensions since independence in 1978, and ways to minimize more ethnic violence.